Шедевры живописи, антикварные редкости, эксклюзивные артефакты — всё это в нашем Telegram-канале.

 Influences of the East and antiquity can be felt in the "Scythian" service: gold, massive forms, grooves, and floral rosettes.
 There is a genuine prophetic power in this "barbaric" grandeur, like that of shamans—simultaneously exotic and deeply national.
 The "Ambassadorial" service, created for American President Roosevelt, is a clear illustration: Soviet motifs, Bauhaus decor, Egyptian lotuses—an ornament "for export," energetic and paradoxical.

-Russian Folk, Lubok, and Fairy Tale as a New Modern
+Russian Folk Art, Lubok, and Fairy Tale as a New Modernism

-After all his experiments, Leonov gradually returns to his roots—but does so in a revolutionary way.
-He discards conventions and "politically correct" themes in favor of the pure energy of folk painting: broad brushstrokes, laconic decoration, the spirit of Pavlovo Posad shawls and Zhostovo trays, humorous lubok prints, and the fairy-tale motifs of folk songs.
+After all the experiments, Leonov gradually returns to his roots—but does so in a revolutionary way.
+He discards conventions and "politically correct" themes in favor of the pure energy of folk painting: broad brushstrokes, laconic decoration, the spirit of Pavlovo Posad shawls and Zhostovo trays, humorous lubok prints, and fairy-tale motifs from folk songs.

 Service "Firebird" gilding.
 P.V.
-Leonov (author of the decoration sketch).
+Leonov (author of the painting sketch).
 Coffee pot from the "Mokho" service, 1935

-The "Krasavitsa" (Beauty) service becomes the culmination: a powerful color scheme, a floral wreath like a medallion, an almost black deep blue background—all of this even won over Stalin (according to legend!).
+The "Krasavitsa" (Beauty) service becomes the culmination: a powerful color scheme, a floral wreath like a medallion, an almost black deep blue background—all of this even captivated Stalin (according to legend!).
 In 1937, the Paris Salon applauded Soviet porcelain, with six of Leonov's works receiving the Grand Prix and gold medals.
-This was recognition not only of talent but also of the bold courage to step beyond the traditional.
+This was recognition not only of his talent but also of his bold courage to step beyond the traditional.

 The Postwar Period—Maturity and a Second Youth

-After the war, Leonov's style becomes even more intense, expressive.
-The color fields are powerful, saturated, even dissonant, yet harmoniously assembled together.
-His porcelain is now luxuriously Baroque: an abundance of gold, fairy-tale engravings, fantastic birds and flowers, with forms given a festive heaviness.
-The "Golden Deer" service is not just an object, but a true ode to victory, a song of happiness.
+After the war, Leonov's style becomes even more intense and expressive.
+Color fields are powerful, saturated, even dissonant, yet harmoniously brought together.
+His porcelain is now luxuriously Baroque: an abundance of gold, fairy-tale engravings, fantastical birds and flowers, with forms given a festive heaviness.
+The "Golden Deer" service is not just an object but a true ode to victory, a song of happiness.

-And all this energy remained in the artist's life until the end.
-Leonov's apartment in Dulevo was a true avant-garde experiment: walls like a Suprematist artist's experiment, shelves with books, and nearby—children's Dymkovo toys.
-In his soul, a love for synthesis remained forever: Art Deco and folk art, the joy of color and the depth of tradition, the audacity of experiment and the sincerity of handcraft.
+And all this energy remained with the artist until the end of his life.
+Leonov's apartment in Dulevo was a true avant-garde experiment: walls like a Suprematist artist's experiment, shelves of books, and nearby—children's Dymkovo toys.
+In his soul, a love for synthesis remained forever: Art Deco and folk art, the joy of color and the depth of tradition, the audacity of experiment and the sincerity of manual labor.

 A Story That Never Ends...

 Leonov's biography is not museum dust.
 It is an invitation to see the beauty around oneself, to feel the power of national tradition, and to be bolder.
 Against the backdrop of his porcelain, any of our "ordinary" cups suddenly becomes an opportunity to admire, to wonder, to create.
-After all, art is always about striving for the unexpected, about inner intensity, about the connection of times through color, ornament, brushstroke.
+After all, art is always about striving for the unexpected, about inner intensity, about connecting times through color, ornament, and brushstroke.

-Perhaps now, when you raise a cup to your lips, you will wonder: what is this color for, this rhythm of the pattern?
-Whose story is it telling?
+Perhaps now, when you raise a cup to your lips, you will ponder: what is the purpose of this color, this rhythm of the pattern?
+Whose story does it tell?
 And what motif would become your personal symbol?

 Let's continue this conversation: tell us, what piece of art once made you change your view of the world?
 What is beauty to you, what is audacity, what is tradition?
 Or perhaps it is precisely such details that turn our lives into true art...